Chicken thighs, gnocchi, and broccoli rabe all bake together on one pan for a super easy weeknight dinner!

 Sheet Pan Chicken and Gnocchi:

-This recipe was inspired by one that I saw in last month’s issue of Eating Well (one of my absolute favorite magazines!).
+This recipe was inspired by one that I saw in last month’s issue of Eating Well (one of my absolute favorite magazines!)
 I’ve never heard of cooking gnocchi in the oven before, and I had a hard time believing that they didn’t need to be boiled first.
 I was still skeptical even as I pulled the pan out of the oven.

 Then I tasted one, and my mind was completely blown.
 The gnocchi were plump and tender, with crispy edges where they touched the pan and a mild lemon flavor.
 It’s a weeknight game-changer.

 I used the same technique for this sheet pan chicken and gnocchi recipe.
 I’ve always been a huge advocate for chicken thighs, but I’ve only started to appreciate the boneless, skinless ones recently.
 They aren’t the prettiest, but when you roast them in a hot oven, they come out really juicy and flavorful.

 If you can afford them, splurge on organic thighs for this recipe – they’re not as greasy as conventional chicken thighs and have a cleaner chicken flavor.